-Queensland’s new e-mobility laws come into effect from 1 July 2026, introducing significant changes for riders of e-bikes, e-scooters and other personal mobility devices.
+Queensland’s new e-mobility laws are now in effect, introducing significant changes for riders of e-bikes, e-scooters and other personal mobility devices.
+Here’s what riders need to know now, along with the further changes still to come later this year.

 While the Queensland Government says the reforms are aimed at improving safety and reducing serious injuries and fatalities, many riders will be wondering exactly what the changes mean for them in practice.